Infineon/mtb-example-pmg1-12-bit-saradc-basic/README.md

 </details>

 ## Operation

-1. Ensure that the steps listed in the [Hardware setup](#hardware-setup) section are completed.
+1. Complete the steps listed in the [Hardware setup](#hardware-setup) section.

-2. For PMG1-CY7113, ensure that the jumper shunt on power selection jumper (J5) is placed at position 2-3 to enable programming mode.
+2. For PMG1-CY7113 and EVAL_PMG1_S3_DUALDRP, ensure that the jumper shunt on power selection jumper (J5) is placed at position 2-3 to enable programming mode.
 Skip this step for EVAL_PMG1_B1_DRP.

 3. Connect the board to your PC using the USB cable through the KitProg3 USB connector (J1).
 This cable is used for programming the PMG1 device.